ray-kast/Omelette/README.md

 word list it was using and decided to write a version where I could specify the words.

+**A note on usage:** The game does not come with a pre-generated word list — before running it for the first time, you must generate one.
+See [here](tools/gen-words/README.md) for more details.

 Fair warning — at the time of writing this readme, ***the wordlist IS NOT censored***.
 I have plans to allow blacklisting words, but I have not gotten there yet, so if you want to run the game as it currently is, play at your own